 and the source of your water.
 Typically, your swimming pool will benefit from a weekly maintenance program and a pool tile cleaning service every year.

 You do not have to be home during the cleaning process.
-All we need is access to your pool and a water source.
+All we need is access to your pool and a power source.

 Although the glass beads and Epsom salt are safe and environmentally friendly, we do ask that you keep people and pets away from the pool during the pool tile blasting process due to the nature of the equipment.